raohmaru/CFC/o8g/Documents/CFC-Rules.md

 If the total BP of the attacking character(s) is higher than the BP of the character that counters, this BP difference is dealt as damage to the enemy.

 __Steal Ability__
-To remove an ability from a character in the arena and give it to another character.
+To remove an ability from a character and give it to another character.
 Any existing abilities of the target character are replaced with the new one.

 __Steal SP__
 When you steal SP from an enemy, that enemy loses an amount of SP and you gain that same amount.